marcusmack/Gathering-all-my-browse-histories-together/README.md

  2020-01-27 00:32:14|göreme in the cappadocia region of turkey 4k -...|https://www.google.com/search?hl=en&biw=1714&b...|13224587534975438|2.0

-In most cases, we do not need to keep all the records of when did we browse that url.
-We only need to know when we last visited it, which will make our table compact and more efficient also.
-In order to guarantee this, I added an `unique` constraint to the `History` table's `url` column.
-It is not supposed to be triggered if our works on the DF are all good, but never say never right?
-It did trigger a couple of times when I was trying to load the records into the table.  :sweat_smile:
+Since it is unnecessary to keep all the records of the same url in most cases, I added an `unique` constraint to the `History` table's `url` column in order to keep the table more compact.
+It is not supposed to be triggered if our works on the DF are all good, but it is always good to add extract layer of safe net if it won't cost too much.

 Thanks to that constraint.
-I fixed my error before loading them into the table.    :sweat_drops:   :sweat_drops:
+I fixed some of my errors before loading records into the table.    :sweat_drops:   :sweat_drops:

 Here is what we need to do to avoid triggering the unique constraint.
 ```python